bburns/PyVoyager/README.md

 PyVoyager
 ========================================

+Version 0.32

 PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio automatically, with each planet and target having a separate segment.

 It's in an early stage of development, but is still usable for downloading and extracting datasets, and assembling rough movies.
 I'm working on improving the centering/stabilization and coloring routines.

-There are a total of 70k+ images in the Voyager archives - the datasets are rather large - 1-3GB per tar volume, with 87 volumes in total, so there is a lot to explore.
+There are a total of 70k+ images in the Voyager archives - the datasets are rather large - 1-3GB per uncompressed volume, with 87 volumes in total, so there is a lot to explore.

 Example Movies